 Well - I was disappointed.
 Very disappointed.
 The only DVD release is from Kino Swiat in Poland, and you can't disable the subtitles.
 How stupid!
 Talk about limiting your market.

 As to the film itself, which is finally available (thanks, Amazon) it's delightful, though somewhat reminiscent of the honeymooners story from To Rome With Love (which itself is derived from a Fellini).
 (And, while we're on the subject, the whole 'walking in the rain' thing comes from Midnight in Paris - but here it's extended in an evocative and interesting way.
-Actually, there's lots of rain scenes in Woody Allen - Manhattan, Match Point, Wonder Wheel - I should make a little film about it.)
+Actually, there's lots of rain scenes in Woody Allen - Manhattan, Match Point, Wonder Wheel, Manhattan Murder Mystery - I should make a little film about it.)

 Timothée Chalamet and Elle Fanning travel to Manhattan, she gets involved with a Hollywood director (Leiv Schreiber), writer (Jude Law) and film star (Diego Luna); meanwhile he bumps into the younger sister of his former girlfriend (Selena Gomez)...